-HP Atalla Cloud Encryption: Securing Data in the Cloud, HP TECHNICAL WHITE PAPER 2 (2014) (emphasis added).
+HP ATALLA CLOUD ENCRYPTION: SECURING DATA IN THE CLOUD, HP TECHNICAL WHITE PAPER 2 (2014).

-84. The '237 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.
+84. The '237 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.28 overcomes problems specifically arising in the realm of computer networks.